State/drone-docker/README.md

 Configuration is done using environment variables or by passing a config file via `--config drone.toml`.

+- `DOCKER_HOST_DNS` - if set, then before drone is started, a dns lookup will be done to resolve IPs and set them as `DRONE_WORKER_NODES` (poor man's hosts discovery).

 See https://github.com/drone/drone for more details.

 ## Running